Spoiling Milk: How Dairy Won’t Help You Grow

 So What Makes You Grow?

-Genetics are the primary factor that determines your final stature.
+Genetics is the primary factor that determines your final stature.
 Also, you stop growing once you hit puberty, so drinking milk won’t help you grow once you have.
 In most cases, girls reach their full height potential by age 15, and boys by age 17.
-So, there
+So, there’s nothing you can do to override your genetics.

 What This Means: